sivakumar-j/Ansible/4_roles/README.md

-Create a Role Called baseline in /etc/ansible/roles Create the structure needed for the role:
+Create a Role Called baseline in /etc/ansible/roles.. this is present in our folder /etc Create the structure needed for the role:

 cd /etc/ansible/roles/